 14 connectors ship today — GitHub, Jira, Slack, Salesforce, Linear, Notion, Stripe, and more.
 Install from the registry or drop a YAML file in your connectors directory.

 agent.md — a Markdown file that tells the agent what's here, how to navigate it, and what operations are safe.
 No system prompt engineering.
 No pre-configuration.
-The agent learns by reading, the way it reads any file.cat /mnt/tap/agent.md is the onboarding.
-The root file explains tapfs conventions — drafts, locks, versions.
-Each connector's agent.md explains that backend's resources, auth context, and safe operations.
+The agent learns by reading, the way it reads any file.Descriptions, capabilities, tips, and relationships from the connector YAML are rendered into agent.md automatically at mount time.
+The agent discovers what's available by reading — the way it reads any file.

 | tapfs | MCP | API Gateways | LangChain Tools | |